(Vintage images from the Jim & John Peterson Collection)

 The Oscar Grady Public Library’s Digital Media Conversion Lab is a high-functioning digital space and work room.
 The room is equipped with the necessary digital mechanics to process aging photographic formats.

 The equipment available and the training necessary to reserve the digital lab to convert your own family’s personal photographic and film collection to a digital format is provided by the staff of the Oscar Grady Public Library and by a federal grant received by The Institute of Museum & Library Services.

 Please read the Digital Media Lab Policy before setting up a time to be trained on the equipment you will be using in the lab.
-You can either stop in the library to arrange a training session or call at (262)-284-6022
+You can either stop in the library to arrange a training session or call 262-284-6022.

-You can access tutorial videos for most of the processes described here by following this link_
+Tutorial videos are available for most of the processes described here.

 The Oscar Grady Library Digital Lab provides HD digital quality scanners which have the ability to digitize photographs as large as 11×17.

 The Lab’s scanners have the ability to restore old photographs with technology to enhance faded colors and remove the appearance of scratches.